AtkinsWill/Hexapod_Evolution/readme.txt

 5. In Projects tab, click arrow next to Open at the top, and select "Add project from disk".
 6. Navigate to the contents of the zip and navigate to "Final_Evolving_Hexapod", select "Hexapod_Evolution" and click "Add Project".
 7. In the Projects tab, open the project by clicking Hexapod_Evolution

+B) Run project:
+8. In the Unity Editor find the Project window, then navigate to "Assets/Scenes" and open "Sim" by double clicking.
-8. In the top centre you should see a Play, Pause, and third button.
+9. In the top centre you should see a Play, Pause, and third button.
 Click the Play button.

 See the UI section for how to use the interface.
 Max and Mean fitness data for each iteration can be found in "Final_Evolving_Hexapod/Hexapod_Evolution/CSVdataOutput/fitnesses.csv"